Argentine farmers take Monsanto seed complaint to regulators

-BUENOS AIRES (Reuters) - Argentina’s main farm group on Friday took complaints against Monsanto Co (MON.N) to local regulators, accusing the company of abusing its dominant position in the market by ordering exporters to inspect soy cargos for second-generation genetically modified seeds.
+BUENOS AIRES, Feb 12 (Reuters) - Argentina’s main farm group on Friday took complaints against Monsanto Co to local regulators, accusing the company of abusing its dominant position in the market by ordering exporters to inspect soy cargos for second-generation genetically modified seeds.

 Monsanto’s Intacta soybeans have a gene that allows the soybean plant to protect itself against crop-devouring worms.

-The Argentine Rural Society, or SRA, which represent medium- to large-scale producers, filed the complaint before the National Commission for the Defense of Competition, or CNDC.
+The Argentine Rural Society (SRA), which represent medium to large scale producers, filed the complaint before the National Commission for the Defense of Competition.
 The SRA argues that under local law farmers must pay for Monsanto technology only at the time they originally buy seeds.

 The company wants them to pay to plant second-generation seeds produced on the farm with Intacta technology.